What is the difference between baking, broiling and roasting?

 - Roasting is similar to baking, but uses higher temperatures to cook foods such as prime cuts of meat and vegetables while also producing a crisp, caramelized surface all over.

 Whether you have a conventional or convection oven, gas or electric range, double wall or countertop oven, these cooking methods and settings apply.
 If you have more than one of these appliances, you can use one to bake or roast while broiling in the other.
 Discover more about how a convection oven works and how to use it for cooking and baking.
+Learn how to grill indoors in the oven as well.

 How to Broil in an Oven and which Foods Broil Best?